jasonflorentino/sha256-project/README.md

 There are also some code paths that involve JavaScript BigInts.
 BigInt operations are not constant time and so are vulnerable to timing attacks.
-Another reason this code is not meant for serious cryptography.

 ## Notes